dotnet-restore - Man Page

 Audit for security vulnerabilities

-Starting in .NET 8, you can opt into NuGet security auditing for dotnet restore
+Starting in .NET 8, dotnet restore

-.
+includes NuGet security auditing.
 This auditing produces a report of security vulnerabilities with the affected package name, the severity of the vulnerability, and a link to the advisory for more details.

-MSBuild property to true
+MSBuild property to false

-in your project file.
-Additionally, to retrieve the known vulnerability dataset, ensure that you have the NuGet.org central registry defined as one of your package sources:
+To retrieve the known vulnerability dataset, ensure that you have the NuGet.org central registry defined as one of your package sources:

 <packageSources> <add key="nuget.org" value="https://api.nuget.org/v3/index.json" protocolVersion="3" /> </packageSources>